 However, not only technology captures our attention.
 We also strive to learn how to better understand and connect with each other.

 So, when it comes to millennials, how could we do great business with them?
-Is there a way to become thoroughly familiar with these age group?
+Is there a way to become thoroughly familiar with this age group?
 And maybe, just maybe, we could even have fun doing it?

 Muppet Kids series were very successful among millennials